tentixo/txo-brain-pain/set-up-sw-dev-environment.md

             - [ ] PowerShell
    4. Click Create
    5. Add it to Git.
 (Normally PyCharm asks.)
-   6. Open the `.gitignore` file and add the following lines to protect secrets files according to our naming standard:
+   6. Open the `.gitignore` file and add the following lines to protect secret files according to our naming standard:
       ```text
       ### Txo template
       # Protect secrets